Tait1337/DevThoughts/README.md

 # Architecture Pattern
 This Chapter focus on pattern for whole software systems.
 Its focus is on a higher level of abstraction.
+[architecture1.png]
+[architecture2.png]
+[architecture3.png]
+- securing, tracing, health checking, scaling and downtime of services -> solution: use template project and/or use messaging
+- creating doublicate DAOs in backend and frontend -> solution: use server-side rendering (vaadin) or non-typed json's => use contract first approach to make interface clear
+- mapping from DAOs to Entity and back -> solution: create a helper-service for this
+- validating forms and backend service -> solution: use validation in backend and show errors in frontend
+- multi tanancy support -> solution: deploy environment for each tenant

 # Design Pattern